Love plus blood equals blove!

 And so this blog was created out of blove.

-As our family is always on the move, having lived in seven different countries so far, we are like a family of migrating birds.
+As our family is always on the move, having lived in 8 countries and 3 continents so far, we are like a flock of migrating birds.

 When our two-year stint living in Kathmandu came to an end, our emotional departure resembled a Hindu cremation ceremony with lots of intense embraces, lots of crying, lots of colourful garlands draped around our necks and lots of feasting on our last dhaal bhat and roti.